 transactions from the binary log.
 This ensures that the binary log

 InnoDB tables, and

-so, that the slave remains in synchrony with the master (not
+therefore the slave remains in synchrony with the master because

-receiving a statement which has been rolled back).
+it does not receive a statement which has been rolled back.

 If the MySQL server discovers at crash recovery that the binary

 log is shorter than it should have been, it lacks at least one

 InnoDB transaction.
 This